davidtchiu/davidtchiu.github.io/teaching/cs240/ca.git2/index.md

 - Commit with the message `"Added kiosk.txt, initially milk and bananas"`.

-- Your manager interrupts _again (ughhhhh!
+- Your manager interrupts you _again (ughhhhh!
 Am I right?)_ to get you to add _5 baby seals_ to `arctic.txt`.
 This time you remember to switch over to the `main` branch, so go ahead and do so before continuing.
 Open `arctic.txt` back up add _5 baby seals_ in alphabetical order.
 You should notice that the penguins and yaks aren't in this version of the file, because they were added under a different branch.
 Don't worry, we'll merge them together in the next section.

 - Commit again with the message `"added 5 baby seals to arctic.txt"`.